rainlab/user-plugin/UPGRADE.md

 {% endif }
 ```

-### MailBlocker model replaced by UserPreference

-The `RainLab\User\Models\MailBlocker` model has been replaced by `RainLab\User\Models\UserPreference`.
-The classes function differently and `UserPreference` is more generic for controlling user preferences.

 ### Require Activation is Removed

-The Require Activation functionality has been removed for simplicity.
+The "Require Activation" functionality has been removed from the settings page for simplicity.
 The replacement approach below is more flexible, since custom pages or banners can be used based on the requirements.

 A user can be checked if they are verified using Twig: